privacy-scaling-explorations/zk-kit/CONTRIBUTING.md

 > [!NOTE]
 > When a new package is created or a new feature is added to the repository, the contributor will be added to the `.github/CODEOWNERS` file to review and approve any future changes to their code.

+> [!IMPORTANT]
+> We do not accept minor grammatical fixes (e.g. correcting typos, rewording sentences) unless they significantly improve clarity in technical documentation.
+These contributions, while appreciated, are not a priority for merging.
+If there is a grammatical mistake, please feel free to message the team.

 ## CI (Github Actions) Tests

 We use GitHub Actions to test each PR before it is merged.